State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \textbf{Aviation:} In the early stages of integrating theory into AI-guided aviation maintenance, researchers incorporated theoretical components into their data-driven models.
-This was often done in the form of model components (e.g., loss function, physics/theory layers) or as boundary conditions \cite{nascimento2019fleet,de2020physics}.
-With the theoretical aspects of aviation maintenance being well-studied, more recent work has begun to explicitly represent the physics associated with specific sub-components.
-A common approach is to use hybrid models consisting of a data-driven component, which primarily learns patterns/projections from data, and a physics/knowledge/theory-driven component that ensures the practicality of the model's output.
-Examples of such hybrid models include the aircraft structural model from the Air Force Research Laboratory (AFRL).
-Here, physics-based models work in parallel with data-driven models.
-They can also operate in cascade, such as failure mechanism models for integrated modular avionics modules in large passenger planes \cite{cheng2018novel}.
+This was often achieved through model components (e.g., loss functions, physics/theory layers) or as boundary conditions~\cite{nascimento2019fleet,de2020physics}.
+Given that the theoretical aspects of aviation maintenance are well-studied, more recent work has focused on explicitly representing the physics associated with specific subcomponents.
+A common approach involves using hybrid models that combine a data-driven component, which primarily learns patterns and projections from data, with a physics/knowledge/theory-driven component that ensures the practicality of the model's output.
+Examples of such hybrid models include the aircraft structural model developed by the Air Force Research Laboratory.
+In these models, physics-based models work in parallel with data-driven models or operate in a cascade.
+For instance, a physics-based model provides the necessary framework and understanding of an engine's dynamics, which is then complemented by data-driven dynamic neural networks for effective fault diagnosis~\cite{SADOUGHVANINI2014234}.